diegolikescode/login-page-frontend/README.md

 * [x] make the site lighter
 * [x] create a 'welcome page' route
 * [x] create connection with endpoint that gets (and shows) the user (thats the welcome-page)
+* [x] make use of user data to display it in the welcome-page

 </br>